Four out of 11 players are Indians.

 While Jason Holder was the top of the list of wicket takers in T20s, he was equally good in the West Indies jersey, ending 2025 with 31 wickets and 255 runs.

-Jasprit Bumrah was once again India’s top pacer, culminating 2025 just one wicket behind Arshdeep Singh.
+Jasprit Bumrah was once again India’s top pacer, finishing 2025 just one wicket behind Arshdeep Singh.
 Although he looked off rhythm in a few games, there is still no bowler as good as Bumrah in getting key breakthroughs or restricting run-flow.

 Kiwi pacer Jacob Duffy completes the T20I Team of the year for his exploits of 35 wickets in 20 innings, including three four-wicket hauls to finish as the top pacer of 2025.